 Every organization possesses a different culture, but most of them face challenges to implement and maintain a culture of quality.
 This is generally due to various internal and external factors including improper process management and environmental factors respectively.

 However, internal factors can be managed using a robust Enterprise Quality Management System.
-The real challenge is managing external factors and aligning them with your business objectives.
+The real challenge is managing External Factors that affects Quality Management and aligning them with your business objectives.

 The external factors like politics, competitors, economy, customers, and weather are beyond your control but can make a huge impact on your organization’s performance and success.
 On the other hand, internal factors like processes, staff, culture, and financial situation can be controlled by you.

 You need to understand that external factors are equally important for the stability and profitability of your company.
 Though you cannot control such factors or changes in them, you can establish a flexible environment to manage the unforeseen market challenges.
 Such a proactive approach could mean a world of difference for your organization’s productivity.

 For example – If the government introduces a new taxation scheme, every company will need competent staff, new procedures, and make some changes to existing processes.
 The slow response to the scheme could mean a lot of challenges in the change management and potential penalties from the government for respective delays.